dotnet/AspNetCore.Docs/aspnetcore/tutorials/your-first-mac-aspnet.md

 ## Scaffolding applications using dotnet new

 We will be using `dotnet new` to generate a new web application using the "Empty Web Template".
-Create a working directory for your project called _firstmacapp_ and change the directory to the newly created folder.
+Create a working directory for your project called *firstmacapp* . cd to *firstmacapp*.

-Start Visual Studio Code and open the _firstmacapp_ folder.
+Start Visual Studio Code and open the *firstmacapp* folder.
 Press Ctrl + '`' (the back-quote character) to open an embedded terminal in VS Code.
-(Alternatively, you can use a separate terminal window, if you prefer).
+Alternatively, use a separate terminal window.

 Run the `dotnet new` command to create a new web application, passing the `mvc` parameter as the template type.